 The Crowd Supply Guide:* Campaign Photography: Creating Stills and Videos

-You’ll need to provide high quality stills and videos to demonstrate your project in action, solving users’ problems.
-This section will help you create high quality visual assets that tell your story.
+You’ll need to provide stills, and perhaps videos, that introduce your product and show it in action, solving users’ problems.
+This section will help you create high-quality visual assets that tell your story.

 Video